 Used with permission from Joanna Douglass, B.D.S., D.D.S., University of Connecticut School of Dental Medicine.
 2008.

 This document describes efforts to expand payment to primary care health professionals for preventive oral health services during well-child visits for children enrolled in Medicaid.
-Topics include state Medicaid programs paying primary care health professionals to perform caries risk assessment and apply fluoride varnish in 2008 and in 2012 and efforts to promote changes in policies and procedures.
+Topics include state Medicaid programs paying primary care health professionals to perform caries risk assessment and apply fluoride varnish and efforts to promote changes in policies and procedures.

 This kit contains materials for use by community or school oral health programs in applying for product donations.
 Contents include eligibility requirements; a partnership agreement; a form for programs to request dental sealant and fluoride varnish products as well as toothpaste, toothbrushes, dental floss, and other products; and a report form to describe program results.